matatk/ScreenRotationToggle/README.md

-**Note:** the first time you use this (or a new version), it needs to be granted access to GUI scripting (so that it can access and activate System Preference's menus and menu items); instructions on how to do this are given in a pop-up message.
+**Note:** the first time you use this (or a new version), it needs to be granted access to GUI scripting (so that it can access and activate System Preference's menus and menu items); instructions on how to do this are given in a pop-up message. **You may need to run it using Finder from \~/Library/Services/ rather than via the keyboard shortcut in order for the pop-up to appear.**

 Compiling
 ---------